-Self-sufficiency is an American ideal, and one that many people take great care to achieve, and pride in attaining.
+Americans strive to be self-sufficient.
+It’s an ideal many people take great care to achieve and pride in attaining.
 It isn’t easy, though, and there are many factors at play.
-It’s not simply a calculation of who has the most money or best skill set — although that plays a part in it.
+It’s not simply a calculation of who has the most money or best skill set — though that plays a part.
 Resources simply aren’t always distributed equally.
-And even if you look at which states themselves are the richest or poorest, you’re not getting a complete picture.
+And even if you look at which states are the richest or poorest, you’re not getting a complete picture.

-The true genius of America’s political organization lies partially within the way the states and the federal government form a cohesive bond.
-Essentially, the states themselves act as individual laboratories, all separate and able to take self-direction and action, yet all tied together under a unified central government.
+This is part of the reason why the true genius of America’s political organization lies partially within the way the states and federal government form a cohesive bond.
+Essentially, the states act as individual laboratories, all separate and able to take self-direction and action, yet all tied together under a unified central government.

-Individuals in each city, county and state are free to elect their own representatives, whether to local governmental bodies or federal ones.
-In this way, we are all able to get a glimpse into how competing ideologies or methodologies for governance work for different groups of people in different situations, and cherry pick from a variety of different perspectives.
+Residents in each city, county, and state are free to elect their own representatives, whether to local governmental bodies or federal ones.
+In this way, we are all able to get a glimpse into how competing ideologies or methodologies for governance work for different groups of people in different situations.
+And we can cherry pick from a variety of different perspectives.

-Because of differences like these, as well as differences in policy and fiscal decisions, states depend on support from the federal government to vastly different degrees.
-WalletHub recently released its annual study looking at federal dependency and assumed the burden of digging into the data to find out definitively which states lean the most-heavily on Uncle Sam for support.
-The methodology is complex, so it’s recommended you click over and check out the release in its entirety
+Due to these differences, states depend on support from the federal government to vastly different degrees.
+WalletHub has released its annual study, looking at federal dependency and digging into data to find out which states lean the most on Uncle Sam for support.
+The methodology is complex.